 Whether your vehicle has been damaged in an accident, failed its MOT or it’s no longer road worthy and you have a write off on your hands, trying to decide what to do for the best can be complicated.
-No matter how bad of a condition your vehicle is in, you may still be able to find a salvage buyer to take your vehicle, leaving you without the burden and with some extra cash in your pocket.
+No matter how bad the condition your vehicle is now in, you may still be able to find a salvage buyer to take your vehicle, leaving you without the burden and with some extra cash in your pocket.

 Why do salvage vehicles still have value?

 The vehicle recycling industry is one of the largest in the world.
 Vehicles no longer sit deteriorating in scrapyards, piling up on top of each other and polluting the environment around it.
 So how do salvage vehicles still have value?

 Firstly, they save money.
 Over 1 million cars are scrapped in the UK every year.
 Recycling metals costs a lot less money than processing new metals, that’s why there’s value in salvaged vehicles.
 In addition, metals like aluminium and steel can be reused over and over again while still being able to maintain their strength – impressive!
 There are lots of parts that can be reused on many vehicles, even though one part of them may have failed.
 Using salvage parts to keep other vehicles on the road can be a much more cost effective solution.

 Secondly, it’s great for the environment.
 Certain car parts can be very harmful sources of waste which are damaging to the environment, such as tyres for instance.
 When burned, they release dangerous toxins into the air.
 Also, when cars are left to rust and deteriorate, different fluids eventually end up seeping out from around the vehicle.
 For example, motor oil never breaks down, it just breeds more filth and can eventually leak out and contaminate the environment around the vehicle.
 Motor oil, tyres and many other parts can be reused when cleaned and recycled correctly.